New physics above 50 TeV: probing its phenomenology through UHECR air-shower simulations: Results

 \section{Results}

 We performed CORSIKA simulations as described in \S \ref{sec4} for $\delta=0, 2.9, 3.5, 4, 6, 8$ and $10$, treating the Galactic-to-extragalactic transition as described in \S \ref{sec3}.
+These values are selected as follows: $\delta=0$ is our control where there is no change in cross-section (but there is still a change in the final result due to the increase in multiplicity); $\delta=2.9$ was the best-fit value determined analytically in PT19; $\delta=4$ is our best fit; $\delta=3.5$ was added as an intermediate value between the PT19 best-fit and the current best-fit, to better understand the behaviour close to the optimal value; $\delta=6$ was selected to observe the asymptotic behaviour for large $\delta$.
 The simulation results for $\langle X_\text{max} \rangle$ are (by construction) in excellent agreement with Auger data\footnote{Throughout this paper, we use error bars for systematic uncertainties, and shaded areas to indicate 1, 2, and 3$\sigma$ statistical uncertainties.} for all values of $\delta$ (Fig.~\ref{fig:3}).
 Our simulations are also a much improved fit to the $\sigma_{x_\text{max}}$ data even for $\delta=0$ (no change in cross section, only multiplicity increases).
 For higher $\delta$ the agreement improves further and is optimal for $\delta$ between 4 and 8 (Fig.~\ref{fig:4}).
 In Figs.~\ref{fig:3} and \ref{fig:4} we did not plot results for all simulated values of $\delta$ in order to keep the figures legible.

 Figs.~\ref{fig:3} and \ref{fig:4} show a deviation of the simulation results from observations at low energies.
 We expect that this discrepancy is due to the assumption of a Galactic component consisting purely of helium.
 A more reasonable assumption is a mixture of helium, carbon and oxygen, with ratios that depend on the energy.
 However, since the details of Galactic CR composition have little to no impact on the (dis)agreement between theory and observations of $X_\text{max}$ at the highest energies, we chose, for simplicity, not to focus on the modeling of the Galactic component in this work.
 Instead, we implement the very simple recipe described above aiming only to show the direction in which $\langle X_{\rm max}\rangle$ and $\sigma_{X_{\rm max}}$ will change due to the Galactic-to-extragalactic transition.
 We plan to return to this problem and relax the assumption of a single-species Galactic component in a future publication.